Advertising Your Books - Part One: BookBub Ads

 Here's that formula again:

-* Multiply your sales by your royalty rate = to come up with your overall royalties
+* Multiply your sales by your royalty amount = to come up with your overall royalties

 * Compare overall royalties with your ad spend.